The Pros of Working in Civil Litigation

 Civil litigation is the single most popular area of practice among attorneys, paralegals, law clerks, and other legal support staff.
 Litigators represent individuals, large and small companies, and other entities and strive to provide competent legal services and zealous representation to their clients.
 Litigators often take cases from inception to a final verdict at a bench or jury trial.
 While litigation is one of the highest-paying legal practice areas, it is a passion for the work that keeps many litigators working in the litigation arena.

 Is the litigation field for you?
 Litigation allows for tremendous personal and career skills advancement, professional respect, excellent compensation and benefits, the potential for bonuses and a coveted seat in the front of the courtroom.
 If you are contemplating a career in litigation, these advantages of working in litigation can help you choose the right career path.
+Be sure to also review Part II of this article, the cons of litigation practice as well as The Role of the Litigation Attorney and The Role of the Litigation Paralegal.

 - Assisting clients in litigation is rewarding.
 During the course of litigation, you will become the client’s closest advocate.
 Clients will call you with questions and seek explanations regarding complex and foreign legal concepts.
 Typically, those working within the litigation realm develop close-knit working relationships with their clients.
 It can be very rewarding to help a client navigate a complex legal matter and obtain a successful outcome.